aristotlemanolakos/totl/README.md

-#📝 Totl is a runnable script for basic website tempaltes
+#📝 Totl is a quick script that makes basic website templates

 Totl isn't revolutionary and similar dev tools probably (they do) already exist.
 I wanted a faster way to start projects and make the folders and the HTML, CSS, & JS files that went along with it.
 Totl is a simple tool that simplifies that process.